Operation Red Nose

 - New Westminster

-- North Shore (North Vancouver & West Vancouver)
+- North Shore (North Vancouver, West Vancouver and Horseshoe Bay)

 - Prince George